padrino/padrino-framework/padrino-docs/guides/development-commands.md

     # Run Ruby file in the context of Padrino
     $ padrino r script/my_script.rb

-The last command “padrino rake” look for rake files in:
+The last command “padrino rake” looks for rake files in:

     lib/tasks/**/*.rake
     tasks/**/*.rake